 This investigative role is responsible for collecting, processing, preserving, and analyzing data and computer-based evidence to support law enforcement personnel with criminal, fraud, and counterintelligence efforts.
 Digital forensics analysts conduct hands-on cyber investigations, such as:

 - Security threat and vulnerability analysis

 Information systems security manager

 This administration-oriented career path manages cybersecurity programs for DHS systems and networks, facilitates information security processes, and oversees all infrastructure upgrades and emergency planning procedures.
 Information systems security managers leverage their extensive organizational knowledge to keep internal networks optimized, which involves:

 - Baseline delivery route integration

 With new cyber threats popping up every day, DHS has been forced to recruit a greater number of technical experts than ever before, which is where graduates with an MSMIS come in.

 How UAB’s online MSMIS can prepare you for a DHS cybersecurity career

 Working for the federal government requires a truly robust technological background and a passion for solving complex problems.
 The master’s degree in management information systems online program from the University of Alabama at Birmingham provides students with the cybersecurity knowledge and expertise they need to pursue a meaningful Homeland Security career.

 DHS and its partner agencies prioritize adaptable candidates who understand the complex threats in the modern digital landscape, which is why UAB’s online program is focused on the real-world skill sets that cybersecurity professionals rely on.
-The MSMIS program features two specialized concentrations in Cyber Security Management and IT Management that can help you build the competencies you need to stand out during the DHS application process.
+The MSMIS program features two specialized concentrations in Cyber Security Management and Business Analytics that can help you build the competencies you need to stand out during the DHS application process.